zwhbio2017/clipipe_docs/docs/4_usage.md

 ### Pre-processing

 CLIPipe provides pre-process step for raw CLIP-seq data.
-You needs to set up the `config/user_config.yaml` file correctly.
+You need to set up the `config/user_config.yaml` file correctly.
 The other parameters for pre-process step can be found in `config/default_config.yaml`.

 ```bash
 cd /home/CLIPipe_user/clipipe/clipipe_demo/general/;